microsoft/everyonecancode/instructions/day1/Application/README.md

 On modern mobile phones, you can "install" web apps on you homescreen to make them more accessible and make them look more like an app from an official appstore.
-Therefore, we will not add the app to our phones' homescreen.
+Therefore, we will add the app to our phones' homescreen.

 - Open the browser menu to add the website to your homescreen.
   - This is how it should look like on ios: